clearyy/discord-link-opener/README.md

 pip install pyyaml
 ```
 3. Download Link Opener: https://github.com/Smidelis/discord-link-opener/
-4. Extract the contents of the *.zip file to your Desktop/Documents
+4. Extract the contents of the *.zip file to a local folder of your choice (desktop/documents/...)
-5. Copy config_example.yaml and rename it to config.yml
+5. Copy config_example.yaml and rename it to config.yml.
-6. Replace the placeholders with the values for the token*, the keywords you're looking for, the blacklisted words and the channels
+6. Open the config.yml and replace the placeholders with the values for the token (tutorial on how to find your token: https://www.youtube.com/watch?v=tI1lzqzLQCs), the keywords you're looking for, the blacklisted words and the channels.
-* Add your Discord token.
-(Tutorial on how to find your token: https://www.youtube.com/watch?v=tI1lzqzLQCs)

-**Do not edit the keyword and blacklist lines!**

-6. 3 browsers have been implemented: chrome, edgechromium, firefox and you can choose the one you want to use by editing the user_choice parameter
+7. Three browsers have been implemented: chrome, edgechromium and firefox.
+Change the user_choice to the value of your preferred browser.
-7. Save the file.
+8. Save the file.
+9. Open PowerShell/CMD and change directory (cd) to the folder, where you have extracted the *.zip file to.
-8. Run open.py
+10. Run open.py.
-9. Wait for the bot to automatically open new browser tabs when links matching given constraints are sent in the specified discord channels.
+11. Wait for the bot to automatically open new browser tabs when links matching given constraints are sent in the specified discord channels.
-10. Cook.
+12. Cook.
-11. To change keywords at any point, press Ctrl + c to terminate the script.
-Then simply run the script again and enter new words when prompted.

 # Requirements
 asyncio, discord.py, pyyaml